Skip to main content

 Signs an unknown AirTag may be following you

 There are a few common signals that an AirTag you do not own may be near you.
-The clearest is an alert on your iPhone saying an unknown AirTag or item was found moving with you. iPhones can surface this automatically, though it usually only appears after the AirTag has been separated from its owner and traveling with you for a stretch of time, often somewhere in the range of several hours.
+The clearest is an alert on your iPhone saying an unknown item was found moving with you. iPhones can surface this after a compatible tracker has been separated from its owner and detected moving with you over time; Apple does not publish a fixed alert window.

 Another sign is sound.
 An AirTag that has been away from its owner for a while can start playing a tone on its own.
 If you hear a faint chirp coming from your bag, your car, or your clothing and cannot place it, that is worth investigating.